AgaToma/cat-sanctuary/README.md

 <ul>
     <li><h3>Navigation menu in the header</h3></li>
-    The responsive navigation menu contains links to Home, Meet the cats (gallery page) and Volunteer (Signup form page), which enables the user to easily navigate between pages from any of them.
+    The responsive navigation menu contains links to Home, Meet the cats (gallery page) and Volunteer (signup form page), which enables the user to easily navigate between pages from any of them.
 The active class helps to orientate the user on the current location (page).
 </ul>

 ![Navbar](docs/readme-images/navbar.JPG)

 <ul>
     <li><h3>Social media links in the footer</h3></li>
-    Social media links in the form of well known brand icons of Facebook, Youtube and Instagram can be access from any page on the site.
+    Social media links in the form of well known brand icons of Facebook, Youtube and Instagram can be accessed from any page on the site.
 When clicked they open in a separate browser window, which enables the user to open more than one site at the same time.
 </ul>

 ![Footer](docs/readme-images/footer.JPG)